augustposch/seattle/README.md

 ## Predictive modeling

 For simplicity, we restrict our dataset to Pioneer Square station going southbound.
-We'll be predicting the number of passengers in each arriving vehicle, based on previous observations of Pioneer Southbound arrivals over the past 2 1/2 hours.
+We'll be predicting the number of passengers in each arriving vehicle, based on previous observations of Pioneer Southbound arrivals over the past two-and-a-half hours.

 ### Understanding Pioneer Southbound

-From section 3 above we saw visuals as to what the Pioneer Southbound observations look like.
+9. From section 3 above we saw visuals as to what the Pioneer Southbound observations look like.
 Here they are again:

 ![fig3D](/images/ScatterPioneerWeds.png)